Tetrabutylammonium

 Tetrabutylammonium is a quaternary ammonium cation with the formula [N(C4H9)4]+, also denoted [NBu4]+ (where Bu = butyl group).
 It is used in the research laboratory to prepare lipophilic salts of inorganic anions.
 Relative to tetraethylammonium derivatives, tetrabutylammonium salts are more lipophilic but crystallize less readily.
+It is useful for phase-transfer catalysis.

 Derivatives

 Some tetrabutylammonium salts of simple anions include: